NOAA-GFDL/AM4/README.md

 Included in the run directory is a sample run script for reference.
 To run the AM4 sample experiment, first download the data file mentioned in [Obtaining the Input data](#obtaining-the-input-data) section.
+Replace diag_table and input.nml in the top level of the untar'd directory with the corresponding files in the run directory of this repository.
 Modify the variables in the configuration section in the sample run script, and then run the script.

 The sample data and run script are configured to run on 216 processors.
 To run on a different number of processors, or modify the